vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 ### Initialize Scoring System (Required)

 After granting SQL permissions and before using the application, you must initialize the Activities table with the default scoring system.
-This defines how different GitHub Copilot activities are weighted and scored.
+This defines how different GitHub Copilot activities are weighted and scored. __This step is already completed by seed-database.ps1 as part of the README quick start.__

 > **⚠️ Important:** This is a one-time setup that must be done after the database is accessible but before challenges can be populated.